Prajwal5180/CAF-Secure-Methodology/01-secure-administration-and-management.md

    - **Diagnostic setting name**: **NSG_Flow_Logs (1)**
    - **Logs> Category groups**: check the **allLogs (2)** checkbox.
    - **Destination details**: Select **Send to Log Analytics workspace (3)**.
 The existing log analytics workspace should be selected.
-Also select the **Archive to a storage account (4)** checkbox.
+Also select the **Archive to a storage account (4)** checkbox,and Click on **Save(5)**.
 Make sure the default subscription is selected for subscription and nsglogs<inject key="DeploymentID" enableCopy="false" /> for storage account.

       ![](images/a151.png)

+      > **Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:
+      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+      > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Summary